Garfield, Mesa, other counties sue over new oil, gas air rules

 “What’s the difference?” she said.

-Media representatives within CDPHE — which is currently swamped with coronavirus-related issues — weren’t able to immediately provide comment on the suit.
+Media representatives within CDPHE — which is currently swamped with coronavirus-related issues — weren’t able to immediately provide comment.